Kristi graduated from the University of Kansas with a degree in Human Development and Developmental Psychopathology of Children.

 The Quest for Truth

 Truancy has definite consequences for students and for communities.
-An average of 9 out 10 prison inmates are high school dropouts.
+An average of 68% of male prison inmates are high school dropouts.
 That is a staggering rate and an overwhelming reason to deal with truancy right now.

 In my quest for information about truancy, several things were apparent: